Bhartṛhari: Philosophical contributions

+('The Brahman who is without beginning or end, whose very essence is the Word, who is the cause of the manifested phonemes, who appears as the objects, from whom the creation of the world proceeds.')

+Bhartrhari asserts that cognition and consciousness are intertwined with language inextricably (na so 'sti pratyayo loke yaḥ śabdānugamād ṛte: "There is no cognition in the world that is not permeated by the word").
+He also emphasises that, correct grammatical usage (sādhu-śabda) eliminates cognitive distortion and aligns the mind with primal speech.
+Hence, grammar (Vyākaraṇa) is celebrated not just as an auxiliary science (Vedāṅga), but as a direct spiritual path to liberation (mokṣa).

 In the Vākyapadīya, Bhartṛhari writes regarding svasamvedana, arguing that a cognition cannot be the content of another cognition.
 In verse 3.1.106 he explains why a cognition cannot be objectified using an example of light: "as a source of light is never illuminated by another one, likewise a cognition is never cognised by another one."
 He also writes that a cognition is always perceived at the same time of the cognition of its content.
 This explanation avoids infinite regress caused if a second order cognition was needed for the first cognition.

+The three levels of speech (Trividhā vāk)

+To demonstrate how the undifferentiated Ultimate Reality appears in tangible communication, Bhartrihari presents a hierarchy of language (vāk):